apache/maven/maven-core-it/README.txt

 it0102: Test that <activeByDefault/> calculations for profile activation only
         use profiles defined in the POM.
 [MNG-2136]

+it0103: Verify that multimodule builds where one project references another as
+        a parent can build, even if that parent is not correctly referenced by
+        <relativePath/> and is not in the local repository.
+[MNG-2196]

 -------------------------------------------------------------------------------

 - generated sources